 Gerald Clark is an accomplished South African musician recognised for his extraordinary ability to tell a story with his music.

-He took his music to international grounds and toured Namibia and London with Bok van Blerk, and he got a taste of the original blues while performing in Nashville, Jackson, and Memphis, USA.
-2016 was a big year for Gerald Clark.
-He gave up his home and everything he owned to spend a full year on the road, doing what he loves most – adventure and music.
-The road took him to every festival’s main stage, into Africa where he played shows in Namibia and Zambia, he toured Europe, and received a WoordTroFee nomination for Best Solo Act at the Woordfees (he was nominated alongside Yvonne Chaka Chaka) and finally to Europe
+2016 was a big year for Gerald.
+He spent a full year on the road supporting Afroboer and the Golden Goose.
+The road took him to many festival’s main stage, into Africa where he played shows in Namibia and Zambia, to Stellenbosch where he received a WoordTroFee nomination for Best Solo Act at the Woordfees (he was nominated alongside Yvonne Chaka Chaka) and finally to Europe

-He will surprise you with exciting collaborations.
-One of which he will work with the drummer, Barry van Zyl in Afrocoustic – a true legend, one who has worked with Johnny Clegg, Annie Lenox, Carlos Santana and Robert Plant.
-With Gerald on the acoustic guitar and vocals, and Barry with his masterful touch on the drums and percussion, this project promises top class music and a brand new album.
+This year Clark is keeping busy with exciting collaborations.
+One of which he worked with the drummer, Barry van Zyl – a true legend who has performed with Johnny Clegg, Annie Lennox, Carlos Santana and Robert Plant.
+With Gerald on the acoustic guitar and vocals, and Barry with his masterful touch on the drums and percussion, this project produced top class music and a brand new album, Afrocoustic..